-Cultural Convergence Unlike Any Other
+1. It's a Cultural Convergence Unlike Any Other

 With 50,000 people flocking to Austin, TX, SXSW has become a destination unlike any other, where people are expecting to find something unique each and every day.
 Austin, which is known for its "Keep Austin Weird" unofficial slogan, is the perfect place for entertaining the soul and educating the mind.

 At SXSW, it's OK to be an experiential nerd.
 It's nearly expected to eat 3D printed food, stay at AirBnB houses, complain about (illegal) Ubers and their surge pricing, and carry around a ridiculous amount of devices, batteries and chargers.
 It's OK to do business over Tex Mex, open up about your innermost “worldchanging” ideas, discuss the shortcomings of wearable devices, and debate about the future of the "Internet of Things."
 There’s something interesting happening at all times, and often you find yourself torn, as there are more options than time in the day.